 1922 to Present at the WSU Tree Fruit Research & Extension Center Wenatchee, WA

 The date of full bloom at the WSU Tree Fruit Research and Extension Center is used as a relative comparison of one year to another.
-The 91 year average date of Red Delicious apple full bloom at WSU TFREC is April 27.
+The 93 year average date of Red Delicious apple full bloom at WSU TFREC is May 4.
 The earliest Full Bloom date of all time at this site of April 9 was recorded in 2015 and tied for earliest again in 2016.
 The bloom date for 2017 was May 1.
+The bloom date for 2018 was April 28.

-920 DD predict full bloom.
+920 DD predict first bloom.
+250 predicts late dormancy, 331 silver tip, 440 green tip.
 As always look at the trees.
 Models are never perfect.

 For more accurate predictions for multiple varieties take a look at the new Decision Aid System model for bloom at https://decisionaid.systems/